lodewijn/ManyAnalystThesis/README.md

 Density plots and a specification curve were used to describe the robustness of the results.
 Images (png) of these plots were stored in the `docs/Thesis_Draft` file, under `figures`.

 # Docs
-Under `Thesis_Draft`, the manuscripts of the final thesis can be found.
+Under `Thesis_Draft/Thesis_Draft_FINAL`, the manuscript of the final thesis can be found.

 # Ethics
 Ethical approval was granted by Ethics Review Board of the Faculty of Social & Behavioural Sciences at Utrecht University.
 The ethical approval case number is 25-2021.